 Rochefort en Terre, around 1900

-The almost-island of Presqu’Île de Quiberon (or ‘peninsula’ if you want to be technical) may well be Brittany’s secret gem- it’s only really known about by the locals.
+The almost-island of Presqu’Île de Quiberon (or ‘peninsula’ if you want to be technical in English) may well be Brittany’s secret gem- it’s only really known about by the locals.
 Stretching out almost nine miles into the sea, the small strip of land is in the Morbihan region of Brittany and is filled with wildlife reserves and extensive coastal walks.